 Traditions embed values deeply.
 Consider creating traditions that reinforce biblical money principles:

-• Annual family giving projects during holiday seasons
+- Annual family giving projects during the holiday seasons

 One family I admire gives each child a “Giving Portfolio” on their 13th birthday- a small amount of money specifically designated for charitable giving, along with guidance on researching and selecting worthy causes.